mgedmin/restview/README.rst

 You can also pass the name of a directory, and restview will recursively look for files that end in .txt or .rst and present you with a list.

-restveiw will try to read default config options from ~/.config/restview/restview.ini (if exists), so you can customize your options persistently.
+restview will try to read default config options from ~/.config/restview/restview.ini (if exists), so you can customize your options persistently.

 Finally, you can make sure your Python package has valid ReStructuredText